helenclx/leilukin-site/src/pages/about.md

 ### Accessibility Information

 While this website is primarily meant to be my own space of self-expression, I also strive to make my website accessible to provide the best possible user experience.
-You can read my [accessibility statement](/acessibility/) for more info.
+You can read my [accessibility statement](/accessibility) for more information.

 ### Technical Information